Skip to content Skip to search

 Abortion is legal up until fetal viability.
 In 2019, Illinois passed legislation protecting the right to abortion.
 The state Supreme Court also found that its constitution guarantees the right to abortion.
 A state law bans abortions performed for reasons of sex selection after fetal viability.
 A pre-viability sex selection ban has been permanently enjoined since 1993.

-Abortion is legal up to 22 weeks after the last menstrual period.
+Abortion is legal up to six weeks after the last menstrual period with limited exceptions in the case of rape, incest or to save the life of the pregnant person.
+To qualify for the exception, a rape must be reported to law enforcement, doctor or public health agency within 45 days, or within 140 in cases of incest.
 People seeking an abortion must wait 18 hours before getting the procedure, and must undergo mandatory counseling and an ultrasound.

 On June 17, the Iowa Supreme Court reversed its prior verdict asserting abortion is a protected right under the state constitution.
-A six-week abortion ban has been enjoined since 2019.
 A ban on D&X procedures has been enjoined since 1999.
 Legislation mandating a 24-hour waiting period has been enjoined since 2020.
 Legislation banning abortion providers from using telemedicine has been enjoined since 2015.
 It is likely that in the 2024 election Iowans will vote on an amendment to the state’s constitution removing the right to an abortion.

 Abortion is legal up to 22 weeks after the last menstrual period.
 People seeking an abortion must wait 24 hours before getting the procedure and then undergo mandatory counseling.
 D&X procedures are banned, and abortions cannot be performed for reasons of sex selection.